jhuckaby/pixl-server-pool/README.md

 Please note that messages do not care what state the worker is in.
 Even if the child is in the middle of maintenance, or startup or shutdown, the message will still be sent, and the worker's `message()` function will be called, as soon as the Node.js event loop has an available thread in the child process.
 You can, of course, choose to ignore the message or delay acting on it in your own code.

-Custom messages also do not count against the [Max Requests Per Child](#max-requests-per-child) counter, and [Max Concurrent Requests](#max-concurrent-requests) is ignored entirely as sell.
+Custom messages also do not count against the [Max Requests Per Child](#max-requests-per-child) counter, and [Max Concurrent Requests](#max-concurrent-requests) is ignored entirely as well.

 ### Custom Worker-Sent Messages